Master of Arts Interdisciplinary Studies (MAIS) 625

 Prerequisite: No formal pre-requisite, although completion of MAIS 601 and/or MAIS 602 is preferred.
 Others must obtain permission from the course professor.
 Student must have well developed graduate level research and writing skills.

-Master of Arts-Integrated Studies 625: Critical Perspectives in Cultural Studies is a foundational course for the Cultural Studies stream of the Master of Arts-Integrated Studies.
+Master of Arts-Interdisciplinary Studies 625: Critical Perspectives in Cultural Studies is a foundational course for the Cultural Studies stream of the Master of Arts-Interdisciplinary Studies.
 In this course you will learn about the history and origins of cultural studies, analyze and discuss some of the key theoretical debates initiated in and around what constitutes cultural studies, and review examples of the range of approaches that continue to shape and reshape [the ever-expanding boundaries of] the field.
 You will also be given the opportunity to apply this knowledge by producing, as your final assignment, an analysis of a cultural text or practice-in short, to actually do cultural studies yourself.